federicomarini/RNAseq-workflow/README.md

 biocLite("RColorBrewer")
 ```

-Be sure to copy the final_counts.txt file generate from featureCounts, to your working directory, or specific it when importing the table.
+Be sure to copy the ```final_counts.txt``` file generate from featureCounts step to your set working directory, or specify the full location when importing the table.
 ```R
 # Load required libraries
 library(DESeq2)